Image credit: Modibodi

-In addition to period panties, this brand makes period-proof swimwear and activewear.
+In addition to launching in 2022 the world’s first biodegradable period panties, this brand makes period-proof swimwear and activewear.
 Their leggings are made from a blend of recycled nylon (78%) and spandex or elastane (22%), and can hold up to three tampons worth of fluid.
 Modibodi also has period undies for your ultra-heavy days — they’re designed to hold up to ten tampons worth of fluid, the highest of any brand in this list.
 The other fabric is made from 95% bamboo viscose and 5% spandex.
 Note: It’s based in Australia, but has U.S. and UK sites for shipping too.

 Barcelona-based Ruby Cup makes medical-grade silicone menstrual cups that can last up to 10 years.
 Addressing period poverty is at the core of its business — with its Buy One, Give One program, each time it sells a cup, Ruby donates one to a person without access.
 To date, Ruby Cup has donated over 100,000 cups to people in 13 countries.
 You can read more about its impact here.